Civil EngineeringFind a programme

 Dr Theo Tryfonas BSc(Crete), MSc(Athens), PhD(Athens), MBCS CITP, CISA, (Senior Lecturer in Systems Engineering), Digital forensics; security penetration testing; systems engineering.

 Dr Paul Vardanega BE(Hons), MEngSc (QldUT), PhD (Cantab), MIEAust, MASCE, (Lecturer in Civil Engineering), Geotechnical engineering.

 Professor Thorsten Wagener BSc(Siegen), MSc(Delft), PhD(Imperial), (Professor of Water and Environmental Management), Analysis of hydrologic systems; climate change; risk and natural hazards.

 Dr Mohammed Wanous BSc, PhD(Liv), (Senior Lecturer in Engineering Management), Engineering education; engineering management.

-Dr Ross Woods BSc(Cant), MComm(Cant), PhD(WAust), (Senior Lecturer in Water and Environmental Engineering), Catchment hydrology.
+Dr Ross Woods BSc(Cant), MComm(Cant), PhD(WAust), (Reader in Water & Environmental Engineering), Catchment hydrology.

 We welcome applications at any time of year.